 Skip to content

 There are a number of things that you can do to help you be as healthy as you can.
-See the different topics below.
+See the different topics below for some helpful advice.

 When you are young, your parents are usually involved in your health care.
 They may make decisions for you, and speak to health workers on your behalf but as you grow up, you will start to take on more responsibility for this yourself.